Understanding Pollen Counts

 • Notable species: Ragweed, mugwort, plantain

-• Characteristics: Ragweed is particularly potent; one plant can produce billions of pollen grains
+• Characteristics: Ragweed is particularly potent — a single plant can produce billions of pollen grains

 Making the Most of Pollen Forecasts